 Leadership is stable.
 Teresa Adams has been headteacher since January 2013, and the school’s public-facing messaging consistently emphasises community partnership and a calm, supportive culture.

-On outcomes, this is a school with a mixed performance picture.
-In 2024, 71% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-At the higher standard, 19% reached greater depth in reading, writing and mathematics, above the England average of 8%.
-In FindMySchool’s primary ranking, Goat Lees is ranked 10,747th in England and 38th in the Ashford local area.
+On outcomes, this is a school with a more challenging current performance picture.
+In the 2024-25 / 2025 dataset, 40% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% reached greater depth in reading, writing and mathematics.
+In FindMySchool’s primary ranking, Goat Lees is ranked 10,206th out of 14,978 schools in England overall and 30th in the Ashford local area, with an academic outcomes rank of 13,666th.
 (FindMySchool ranking based on official data.)

 Goat Lees is explicit about what it is trying to build, and it is helpful for parents because the message is consistent across sources.
 The school describes itself as one-form entry, established in 2013, and positioned around local families on the Goat Lees estate.